GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/particle-emitter3d/index.md

 - Splashes
 - Lights

-Breaking change from 1.0.0:
+Breaking change

+- 2.0.0
+  - Object properties for position and rotation have been removed.
+They must be set with the instance editor or the action.
+- 1.0.0
   - Particles were 3 times too small

 !!! tip
     Learn [how to install new extensions](/gdevelop5/extensions/search) by following a step-by-step guide.